 - RTF.
 While this format is viewable on iOS devices, editing RTF files is not.
 Android apps that open RTFs may not be able to open all of them correctly and cannot edit them.

 - CSV.
-While CSV is a considered a universal format for spreadsheets, not all mobile spreadsheet apps support it.
+While CSV is considered a universal format for spreadsheets, not all mobile spreadsheet apps support it.
 Those that do may have difficulties with specific files.

 Well-supported File Formats